-Serbia mining: Lece gold mine, lease Co still digging gold20.
-March 2017. / Mining
+Serbia mining: Lece gold mine, lease Co still digging gold, Mining

 The mine in Medvedja has not found the buyer for the third time, although it is considered to be a significant deposit.
 The former owner Miroslav Bogicevic claims that there is no willingness to sell the mine.